 This relative newcomer has already accomplished a few milestones in his career – a full-length album, an American tour with Ziggy Marley, and the use of the Tuff Gong studios in J.A.
 This E.P is mostly produced by Natty himself between his North London home and the Tuff Gong Studios, something not to be scoffed at.

-Although I can listen to this EP in it’s entirety I do have my favorites, ‘Change V&P Mix’ featuring Alborosie and Busy Signal is hands down my favorite.
+Although I can listen to this EP in it’s entirety, I do have my favourites.
+‘Change V&P Mix’ featuring Alborosie and Busy Signal is hands down my favorite.
 However I just can’t get past the Wyclef/Spearhead sound of ‘Little Izzy’ – I feel Natty has so much more to give than this run of the mill pop/acoustic, thrashed to death sound.

 There are some heavy bangers on here and this EP is well worth a listen.
 I am waiting to hear some more from Natty as I think he has a lot more to give and is only just scratching the surface of his talent, as you can see from some of his other work.